 - have not been subject to the disciplinary measure of “expulsion” as specified in the didactic regulations of the SNS;

-3. Admission to the selection process
+- Admission to the selection process

-3.1 Applications for admission to the selection process must be registered online by 23:59 CET of 20 February 2017.
+3.1 Applications for admission to the selection process must be registered online by 23:59 CET of Wednesday, 28 February 2018.

 All applications received and registered online after the stipulated date and time will be rejected whatever the cause of delay.
 Applicants are strongly advised to check that they have received notification via email of the registration of their application; the SNS is not responsible for application procedures not correctly concluded.

-Candidates are advised not to wait until the last few days before the deadline to present their application; the SNS cannot accept responsibility for any malfunctioning due to technical problems, overloading of the communication line and/or the application systems, for communications that go astray on account of incorrect indications in the application or errors ascribed to third parties, accidental circumstances or force majeure.
+Candidates are advised not to wait until the last few days before the deadline in order to present their application; the SNS cannot accept responsibility for any malfunctioning due to technical problems, overloading of the communication line and/or the application systems, for communications that go astray on account of incorrect indications in the application or errors ascribed to third parties, accidental circumstances or force majeure.

-3.2 The application must include, in addition to personal details, forwarding addresses and proof of qualification for admission, and the discipline – or disciplines – for which the candidate intends to compete.
+3.2 The application must include, in addition to personal details, forwarding addresses and proof of qualification for admission, the discipline – or disciplines – for which the candidate intends to compete.